18F/handbook/launching-software/infrastructure.md

 ### Analytics

 [DAP](https://digital.gov/dap/) should be added to all public-facing pages.
+[Request access.](https://docs.google.com/forms/d/e/1FAIpQLSc002Xp2hMjH0KxzilzfKG-ei8TzHLK-uady-qQbbAZms7jNQ/viewform)

 For custom events, DAP and/or [New Relic](https://docs.newrelic.com/docs/using-new-relic/metrics) can be used.

-Ask ##g-analytics if you have questions.
+Ask [#analytics](https://gsa-tts.slack.com/messages/analytics) if you have questions.

 **Alert Conditions**